Mount Pleasant Road: Public transit

+Historically, Mount Pleasant Road was served by trolley buses during two different periods.
+A route 74–Mt.
+Pleasant trolley bus is shown in 1987.

-Mount pleasant road is currently served by TTC route 74 Mount Pleasant from St. Clair Avenue to Doncliffe Drive.
-Before 2020, the 141 Mount pleasant express operated during rush hours for an increased fare, operating from Lawrence to the terminus at Bloor, then continuing along Jarvis to Downtown, though it has been suspended due to Covid-19.
+Mount Pleasant Road is currently served by TTC route 74 Mount Pleasant from St. Clair Avenue to Doncliffe Drive.
+Before 2020, the 141 Mount Pleasant Express operated during rush hours for an increased fare, operating from Lawrence to the terminus at Bloor, then continuing along Jarvis to Downtown, though it has been suspended due to COVID-19.

 Before 2016, route 74 was split at Eglinton Ave, and would go to Eglinton station, and the 103 Mount Pleasant north would operate north of Eglinton Ave to Doncliffe.
-However, due to the construction of the Eglinton crosstown, the 103 was discontinued and the 74 was extended north of Eglinton to Doncliffe.
-The 74/103 split at Eglinton will most likely come back after the Eglinton crosstown is completed in late 2023, as seen in TTC line 5 opening maps.
+However, due to the construction of the Eglinton Crosstown, the 103 was discontinued and the 74 was extended north of Eglinton to Doncliffe.
+The 74/103 split has since came back eversince the Eglinton Crosstown opened in early 2026.

 Major intersections

 The following table lists the notable crossroads encountered along Mount Pleasant Road.
 The entirety of the road lies within the city of Toronto.